 Sometimes when you first bring your chinchilla home is when you will notice this.

 This is because of the new environment and to put it simply, your chinchilla is terrified during these first few days.

 This still does not mean to brush your comb your chinchilla.

-Speak to your chinchilla softly and try not being making overly loud sounds that scare the chinchilla even more.
+Speak to your chinchilla softly and try not making overly loud sounds that could scare your chinchilla even more.